-The Best Cooling Mattress 2021Updated on January 22, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Cooling Mattress 2021Updated on March 4, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 No one likes feeling stuck to their sheets or waking up from a night sweat.
 It may be nice to feel cozy, but it’s not nice to feel hot when you’re trying to fall asleep.